dvla/dvla.github.io/content/posts/2023-08-cron-generator-gem/index.md

   0 12 7-17 * * *
 ```

-That's literally all there is the schedule option!
+That's literally all there is to the schedule option!

 ## Installation

-If you choose to use or check out the gem, it's currently stored in Nexus.
+This was just a personal project but if you choose to use or check out the gem, it's currently stored in Nexus.

 Add the gem `cron-generator` to your Gemfile under the nexus gem group or you can install it manually using `gem install cron-generator -s path_to_gem_group+private`

 ## Summary

-I find this cli helpful to both learn about Drone cli schedules and simplify the process of creating a new cron job.
+I enjoyed writing this gem.
+It has definitely broadened my understanding of cron scheduling with Drone.
+It has (for me) simplified cron scheduling.
+Maybe it can for you, too.